The Tatooine Problem

 But an irrelevant paragraph or sentence can destroy a connection to the central thread of the plot.
 The Tatooine problem involves a small snippet within a story that isn’t part of the story at all.
 Because it’s small, authors think it’s a minor indiscretion.
 In reality, it makes everything else murky.

 The Tatooine problem involves a small snippet within a story that isn't part of the story at all.
 Because it's small, authors think it's a minor indiscretion.
 In reality, it makes everything else murky.
-Click To Tweet
+Share on XStorytellers can’t see this because the story itself is clear to them.
+That’s why the technical skill involved in writing is much greater than the technical skill involved in reading or watching stories.

 There’s an expression about killing your darlings when writing fiction: you need to let certain characters and storylines go to focus on your central narrative.
 The Tatooine problem is when you don’t apply this to your setting.